What makes a lead generation landing page actually work

+Most B2B marketers rank lead generation as their top content marketing priority, yet the pages built to capture that demand routinely underperform.
 The problem isn't traffic.
 It's conversion.
-And conversion happens on your lead generation landing pages.
+And conversion happens on your landing pages.
 With the right structure, messaging, and execution, you can increase your conversion rate and generate more qualified leads without increasing spend.

 A lead generation landing page is a standalone web page designed to capture visitor contact information through a form in exchange for something of value (like a demo, guide, or trial).
 Its single purpose is to convert traffic into qualified leads by removing distractions and focusing entirely on one conversion goal.